worldbank/repkit/src/vignettes/ado-management-with-repado.md

 As an alternative, the code from `repado` can be copied into the project's main file.
+`repkit` is published using the MIT license where this is perfectly allowed.
 The ado-folder must still be created in the same way as described above.
 Afterward, you can add that folder using one of the two examples below.
 Both examples assume the same folder structure as previously outlined.

-Before using this code, ensure that it is utilizing the most recent version of the code used in the `repado` command [here](https://github.com/dime-worldbank/repkit/blob/main/src/ado/repado.ado).
+Before using any of these examples, ensure they are utilizing the most recent version of the code used in the `repado` command [here](https://github.com/dime-worldbank/repkit/blob/main/src/ado/repado.ado).